jasonnovich/lightrun-HW/plugin-article-structure.md

 screenshots since the user will be in the user interface.
 Also, should you make changes to the user interface, you will need to find all the locations where these screenshots are taken and then replace them all.
 If the company policy is that each time you restart your IDE you need to authenticate your plugin, then it is important to state that in the quick tour.
+If you can create an automated process for authentication, then this section should be rewritten and added to the installation section.
+Most users will enable and authenticate the plugin as soon as it is installed.

 ### How To Section